Every small business owner wants more sales.

 Get creative with how you deliver information.
 Use pictures that send across the right message but also add some entertainment value to your content.

 In-depth content allows you to build a strong foundation for trusting relationships.
-Which not only leads to more sales, but also a stronger brand image.
+This not only leads to more sales but also a stronger brand image.

 Tactic #2: Publish New Blog Posts Consistently

 Small business blogging doesn’t have to be difficult.
-In fact, it can be one of the most easiest yet potent tools in your digital marketing arsenal when used right.
+In fact, it can be one of the easiest yet potent marketing tools in your digital marketing arsenal when used right.

 However, there’s one factor that can make or break your small business blogging efforts.
 And that is consistency.